Marceillo/eco-shave/README.md

 1. Open [GitHub](https://github.com/Marceillo/kayak-blog-pp4).
 2. You will be provided with three options to choose from: HTTPS, SSH, or GitHub CLI.
 Click the clipboard icon to copy the URL of your preferred option.
-3. Once you click the button, the fork will be in your repository (if you chose to fork it).
+3. Once you click the button, the fork will be in your repository (if you choose to fork it).
 4. Open a new terminal.
 5. Change the current working directory to the location where you want the cloned directory.
 6. Type `git clone` followed by pasting the URL copied in step 2.